MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 ## Resolution

-There are 2 ways to resolve the issue:
+There are two ways to resolve the issue:
 * Repair the VM online
     * [Serial Console](#serial-console)
     * [Run Command Extension](#run-command-extension)